biopragmatics/oquat/docs/invalids/prefix/mesh.md

 ## `vt`: Vertebrate trait ontology

-Identifiers for this prefix are given incorrectly correctly in `vt`.
+Identifiers for this prefix are given incorrectly in `vt`.
+See the [GitHub repository](https://github.com/AnimalGenome/vertebrate-trait-ontology).

 | external_xref                  |   usages_count | usages                                          |
 |--------------------------------|----------------|-------------------------------------------------|